KDE/documentation-develop-kde-org/content/docs/getting-started/saving_and_loading.md

 Otherwise, we continue with opening the file.

 The data that `storedGet()` successfully downloaded, in this case the contents of our text file, is stored in the data member of a [KIO::StoredTransferJob](docs:kio;KIO::StoredTransferJob) class.
 But in order to display the contents of the file at text, we must use a [QTextStream](https://doc.qt.io/qt-5/qtextstream.html).
-We create one by passing the the data of the `StoredTransferJob` to its constructor and then call its `readAll()` function to get the text from the file.
+We create one by passing the data of the `StoredTransferJob` to its constructor and then call its `readAll()` function to get the text from the file.
 This is then passed to the `setPlainText()` function of our text area.

 {{< alert title="Note" color="info" >}}